 - Only your style, favourite layouts, and instruments may be used to customise the interface.

-This is intended for investors who write their own trading software or utilise third-party tools.
+This is a powerful solution that is intended for investors who write their own trading software or utilise third-party tools.
 It is exclusively accessible to IBKR PRO customers.
 Downloads of the IBKR API software are only available for desktop computers running Windows or Mac/Unix.
 It is compatible with the following languages: Java, C++, Python, C#, ActiveX, and DDE.
 REST API, FIX CTCI, and W.T Web API are some of the other API options provided by IB.

 Interactive Brokers Platforms Summary